 DE-82031 Grünwald

-Data subject: Natural person about whom we process personal data.
+Data subject: A natural person about whom we process personal data.

 Personal data: All information relating to an identified or identifiable natural person.

-European Economic Area (EEA): Member States of the European Union (EU) as well as the Principality of Liechtenstein, Iceland, and Norway.
+European Economic Area (EEA): Member states of the European Union (EU), as well as the Principality of Liechtenstein, Iceland, and Norway.

 We process personal data in accordance with Swiss law, in particular the Federal Act on Data Protection (Data Protection Act, DPA) and the Ordinance on Data Protection (Data Protection Ordinance, DPO).